Disclaimer: 2019 GRESB Public Disclosure Reference Guide

 Energy Rating: A scheme that measures the energy efficiency performance of buildings.

-Environmental objectives: Overall environmental goal, arising from the environmental policy, that an organization sets itself to achieve.
-The objectives should be quantifiable and correlated with the organization’s ambitions.
+Environmental objectives: Overall environmental goal, arising from the environmental policy, that an entity sets itself to achieve.
+The objectives should be quantifiable and correlated with the entity’s ambitions.
 In turn, they determine targets, which are detailed performance requirements necessary to achieve the environmental objectives.

 Environmental issues: The impact on living and non-living natural systems, including land, air, water and ecosystems.
-This includes, but is not limited to, biodiversity, transport and product and service-related impacts, as well as environmental compliance and expenditures.
+This includes, but is not limited to biodiversity, transport, contamination, GHG emissions, energy, water, waste, natural hazards, supply chain environmental standards, and product and service-related impacts, as well as environmental compliance and expenditures.

 ESG case study: A report or summary of the efforts undertaken by the entity to make an individual asset or portfolio more sustainable, describing the efforts undertaken and results of these actions, such as environmental resources reduced, or (potential) economic gains.

-ESG initiative: A cohesive program, action or project, that displays the entities sustainability leadership efforts, setting it apart from other entities (e.g. research publications, philanthropic efforts, or unique sustainability related innovations).
+ESG initiative: A cohesive program, action or project, that displays the entity’s ESG leadership efforts, setting it apart from other entities (e.g. research publications, philanthropic efforts, or unique ESG related innovations).

 GHG emissions: GHGs refers to the seven gases listed in the GHG Protocol Corporate Standard: carbon dioxide (CO2); methane (CH4); nitrous oxide (N2O); hydrofluorocarbons (HFCs); perfluorocarbons (PFCs); nitrogen trifluoride (NF3) and sulphur hexafluoride (SF6).